 What are the drawbacks of using docker?

-Docker has a few drawbacks, but the most notable ones are its lack of Windows support and its lack of graphical user interface.
+Docker has a few drawbacks, but the most notable ones are its lack of Windows support and its lack of a graphical user interface.

 What is the difference between LXC Containers and Docker?